Monodromies of singularities of the Hadamard and e\~ne product: Abstract

 \section{Abstract}

-We prove that singularities with holomorphic monodromies are preserved by Hadamard product, and we find an explicit formula for the monodromy of the singularities of their Hadamard product.
-We find similar formulas for the exponential e\~ne product whose monodromy is better behaved.
-With these formulas we give new direct proofs of classical results and prove the invariance of some rings of functions by Hadamard and e\~ne product.
+We prove that singularities with holomorphic monodromies are preserved by the Hadamard product.
+We find an explicit formula for the monodromy of the singularities, and similar formulas for the exponential e\~ne product.
+Using these formulas we get new direct proofs of classical results and the invariance of some rings of functions by Hadamard and e\~ne product (which is the product of the big Witt ring).
+This explains the good behavior of the e\~ne product on divisors.

 { \textit{``...la nature du point singulier $\a\b$ ne d\'epend que de la nature des points singuliers $\a$ et $\b$...''}(\'Emile Borel on the Hadamard product, 1898)}